IvanContrerasFD/MarksLibrary/README.md

    A modal interval is a pair formed by an ordinary interval [x,y]' in the set of real numbers and a first order logic quantifier, universal or existential.

-   See the "readme.pdf" of this repository or the book "Modal Interval Analysis" (Chapters 3 and 5) https://link.springer.com/book/10.1007/978-3-319-01721-1) for more detail.
+   See the "readme.pdf" of this repository or the book "Modal Interval Analysis" (Chapters 3 and 5) https://link.springer.com/book/10.1007/978-3-319-01721-1) for more details.

 ### File "Tests_interval"
 🟢 This file is an example containing several interval computations to test the extensions to modal intervals of the following operators: